Druhin13/mason-it/README.md

 ## Browser Support

-Works everywhere except Internet Explorer, because it's May 11, 2025 and if you're still supporting IE, you have bigger problems than masonry layouts. `mason-it` relies on `window.getComputedStyle` and `window.requestAnimationFrame`.
+Works everywhere except Internet Explorer, because it's 2025 and if you're still supporting IE, you have bigger problems than masonry layouts. `mason-it` relies on `window.getComputedStyle` and `window.requestAnimationFrame`, so there's that.

 <br>